-A free day-use pass is available to all Arizona-resident 100 percent service disabled veterans (with VA-certification of 100 percent Service Connected Disability).
-All passes cover up to three accompanying adult family members at Arizona State Parks and Trails.
+A free day-use pass is available to all Arizona resident 100 percent service disabled veterans (with VA-certified proof of 100 percent Service Connected Disability).
+All passes also cover up to three accompanying adult family members at parks with per-vehicle pricing.
 Contact a park directly to receive your pass.
 Proof of eligibility required.